Updated on July 14th, 2022

 6. Spend Time Networking

 Encourage your student to make the most of any college orientation activities.
-Additionally, urge them to learn about clubs, study groups, and other options for gathering with students who may share common interests.
+Additionally, urge them to learn about clubs, study groups, and other options on campus for gathering with students who may share common interests.

 Participation in college activities can give your student a competitive edge when it comes to applying for scholarships.
 Students can apply for and win scholarships through their senior year of college.
 To find out how sign up for our free college scholarship webinar!
 Head over to http://thescholarshipsystem.com/freewebinar to save your spot today.